Lt. Colonel George L. Baker National Secretary (Executive Director)

 As an avid outdoorsman residing in Alexandria, Virginia, Justin enjoys hiking, cycling, fishing, running, and camping.

-Mary Bryant is Senior Accounting Clerk at The Salvation Army World Service Office (SAWSO) She came to SAWSO in 1987 as a Secretary shortly before graduating from Jefferson Business College.
+Mary Bryant is a staff accountant at The Salvation Army World Service Office (SAWSO).
+She came to SAWSO in 1987 as a secretary shortly before graduating from Jefferson Business College.
 Her desire to have a job at SAWSO was greatly influenced and continues to be from the Salvation Army’s reputation of serving God and helping people -- Heart to God and Hand to Man.
 It is most rewarding to work in a Christian family oriented environment and to know that even the simplest thing you do is helping to make somebody’s life better around the world.

 Arnel Cervantes Project Accountant